nishantmoona/sql_retail_sales_p2/README.md

 FROM hourly_sale
 GROUP BY shift
 ```
+--We are not using GROUP BY statement as it will be a complicated query.
+So we will use CTEs.
+--SELECT EXTRACT(HOUR FROM CURRENT_TIME)
 ## Findings

 - **Customer Demographics**: The dataset includes customers from various age groups, with sales distributed across different categories such as Clothing and Beauty.